yunxiaomr/yunxiaomr.github.io/_pages/about.md

 I am now a PhD student (2022-) in Computer Science and Technology at Shanxi University, supervised by Prof. [Ru Li](https://www.researchgate.net/scientific-contributions/Ru-Li-14829601?_sg=VXNUDhg-exV6GUMTTzZ3UgEBy0zZa6hRgTd8V_oo4GZ0doGm9wp14Vo_rBLhkms1qfdWlJrEIZquUi0).
 Meanwhile, I am co-supervised by Prof. [Xiaoli Li](https://personal.ntu.edu.sg/xlli/), who is affiliated with the Institute for Infocomm Research at A*Star, Singapore.
 Before that, I received my B.S. degree from Shanxi University in 2020, majoring in computer science and technology.

 My research interests focus on explainable natural language processing, including explainable probing, rationalization, and reasoning.
-I am also interested in explicit knowledge and implicit knowledge, such as FrameNet knowledge base and parameterized PLMs knowledge.
+I am also interested in explicit knowledge and implicit knowledge, such as FrameNet KBs and Parameterized PLMs.
 Feel free to contact me by <a href="mailto:yunxiaomr@163.com">email</a> if you are interested in discussing or collaborating with me.
 <script async src="//busuanzi.ibruce.info/busuanzi/2.3/busuanzi.pure.mini.js"></script>
 It has been attented <span id="busuanzi_value_site_pv"></span> times.